 Set it all up as you would on a camping trip and close up all the windows and doors as if it was about to rain.
 If you are seasoning a swag, make sure to take the mattress out, as it will get a little wet during this process if it is left inside.

-Tips on how to season a tent...
+Now to season the tent...

-You can wait for heavy rain followed by sunny, dry days but you are relying on Mother Nature and who can guarantee that the downpour will be sufficient?
+Option 1: You can wait for heavy rain followed by sunny, dry days but you are relying on Mother Nature and who can guarantee that the downpour will be sufficient?
 Plus you are counting on the sun to dry completely prior to the next downpour.
 That’s a lot of weather watching.